Version 10 of the guidance supersedes previous versions. The key changes are:

 Arrangements for all types of visit:

-- visitors and residents may hold hands.
+- Visitors and residents may hold hands without wearing gloves.
 Visitors should wash hands before and after any contact with the resident or their environment and cover broken skin with a waterproof dressing or plaster before contact.
-Gloves are not required unless there are exceptional circumstances

-- visits may take place in people’s rooms, if a designated room is not available.
-The window should be open, wherever possible, to ensure adequate ventilation
+- Visits may take place in a designated room, or in residents’ own rooms.
+Windows should be open, wherever possible, to ensure adequate ventilation.

-- indoor visitors will be subject to testing
+- Indoor visitors will be subject to LFD testing.

-- visitors should wear face coverings on entry to the home
+- Visitors should wear face coverings on entry to the home in line with Welsh Government requirements on the use of face coverings in indoor settings.

 Visits within visiting pods/structures or similar enclosed spaces

-- there is no prescribed limit to the number of visitors within visiting pods/structures.
-However visitors should be from the same extended household if attending at the same time.
-Care homes should manage this based on a risk assessment
+- There is no prescribed limit to the number of visitors within visiting pods/structures.
+Care homes should manage this based on a risk assessment.

 Window visits can take place at a home where there is an outbreak of COVID-19 in any alert level if: